26. Light

 Figure 26.12 – Dr. Pasquale’s face without eyeglasses (left) and with eyeglasses (right), demonstrating that glass is opaque to infrared.
 This figure, created by Alyssa J. Pasquale, Ph.D., is licensed under CC BY-NC-SA 4.0.

 Similarly, our atmosphere is transparent to some types of light and opaque to others.
-This is why some radio waves can travel over long distances due to being reflected by the atmosphere.
-And it’s also why satellites using microwaves can send information to our smartphones and GPS devices, as the atmosphere is transparent to many microwave frequencies.
+This is why some radio waves can travel over long distances: they are reflected by the atmosphere.
+It’s also why satellites using microwaves can send information to our smartphones and GPS devices: the atmosphere is transparent to many microwave frequencies.
 Figure 26.13 shows the opacity of the Earth’s atmosphere to many different frequencies of electromagnetic radiation.

 Figure 26.13, described in the caption.